Star Wars: Ahsoka season 1: Viewership

-According to Whip Media, who track viewership data for the 25 million worldwide users of their TV Time app, Ahsoka was the most anticipated new series of August 2023.
+According to Whip Media, which tracks viewership data for the 25 million worldwide users of its TV Time app, Ahsoka was the most anticipated new series of August 2023.
 Disney and Lucasfilm announced that the first episode had 14 million views in the five days following its release, making it the most watched title on Disney+ during the week of its launch.
 Disney defined views as total stream time divided by runtime, which The Hollywood Reporter equated to 784 million minutes of viewing.
 Analytics company Samba TV, which gathers viewership data from certain Smart TVs and content providers, reported that the first episode was viewed by 1.2 million households over its first five days.
 That is on par with their estimates for the premiere of Andors first season, but 50 percent lower than Obi-Wan Kenobi and 29 percent lower than the third season of The Mandalorian.

 Whip Media calculated that Ahsoka was the second-highest original streaming series for U.S. viewership during its first two weeks of release, behind Hulu's Only Murders in the Building.
 It topped the chart for the rest of the season.
 JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, estimated that Ahsoka was the second-most watched streaming series in the U.S. for the week ending September 3, behind Netflix's One Piece.
 It remained in the site's top five for the rest of the season's release, finishing in third behind Amazon Prime Video's Gen V and Only Murders in the Building.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, estimated that the first two episodes of Ahsoka were watched for 829 million minutes during its first five days.
-This put it in second on the list of original series for the week, behind Netflix's Who Is Erin Carter?.
+This put it second on the list of original series for the week, behind Netflix's Who Is Erin Carter?.
 It was above the premieres for Andor (624 million minutes) and the third season of The Mandalorian (823 million minutes) but below Obi-Wan Kenobi (1.03 billion minutes).
 The series dropped down the list for the following weeks, but remained in the top 10 for each episode.
 It returned to second place for the week of the finale, behind Netflix's Love Is Blind, with 575 million minutes viewed.